deadlydog/deadlydog.github.io/_posts/2016-12-01-creating-a-pfx-certificate-and-applying-it-on-the-build-server-at-build-time.md

 > Error APPX0108: The certificate specified has expired.
 For more information about renewing certificates, see <http://go.microsoft.com/fwlink/?LinkID=241478>.

-> error MSB4018: The “ResolveKeySource” task failed unexpectedly.
+> error MSB4018: The "ResolveKeySource" task failed unexpectedly.
 > System.InvalidOperationException: Showing a modal dialog box or form when the application is not running in UserInteractive mode is not a valid operation.
 Specify the ServiceNotification or DefaultDesktopOnly style to display a notification from a service application.

 > Cannot import the following key file: companyname.pfx.
 The key file may be password protected.